-Segmentation research will gather lots of data and insights, not all of which will be helpful or relevant.
-It’s easy to get distracted or lost in the detail.
+Segmentation research gathers lots of data and insights, not all of which will be helpful or relevant.
+It’s easy to get lost in the detail.
 Recommendations need to be clear and actionable.
 They influence key decisions in your marketing plan.
 You want to be confident in the results.

 It often helps if the research company appoint a dedicated project manager.
 This person manages the project complexity (so you don’t have to).
 They organise all the research tasks.
 The project manager keeps everyone up to date on progress, and checks key tasks are done at the right time and in the right way.

 The research results need to be actionable.
 You need to be able to do something with them.
 To make decisions that lead to actions.
 Actions are what drives your growth.